E4

 Safety: Unplug the wine cooler.
 Allow any ice to melt before working near the evaporator and heater.

-• Inspect for heavy frost: Excessive ice buildup indicates a defrost failure.
-Note the condition before defrosting.
+- Inspect for heavy frost: Excessive ice buildup indicates a defrost failure.
+Note the condition before proceeding with defrosting.

-• Test defrost sensor: Disconnect the defrost sensor and measure resistance with a multimeter.
-Compare to NTC specs.
+- Test defrost sensor: Disconnect the defrost sensor and measure its resistance with a multimeter.
+Compare the reading to NTC specifications.
 Replace if open, shorted, or out of range.

-• Test defrost heater: Disconnect heater leads and measure resistance.
+- Test defrost heater: Disconnect the heater leads and measure resistance.
 A typical heater will show a finite resistance (e.g., 50–300 Ω).
 If open (OL), replace the defrost heater.

-• Check wiring and connectors: Inspect harnesses from the evaporator area to the main PCB for damage or corrosion.
+- Check wiring and connectors: Inspect the wiring harnesses from the evaporator area to the main PCB for damage or corrosion.
 Repair or replace as needed.

-• Control board: If sensor and heater test good, the defrost relay or control circuit on the main PCB may be faulty.
-Replacement of the main PCB is recommended and should be done by a qualified technician.
+- Control board: If the sensor and heater test good, the defrost relay or control circuit on the main PCB may be faulty.
+Replacement of the main PCB is recommended and should be performed by a qualified technician.

 Advertisements